Apex-Challenges/ClassesAndObjects/README.md

 need to send them back to Github.

 1. Create a scratch org (or connect to an existing one)
-1. Edit the class `force-app/main/default/classes/Homework.cls` and add the code requested in the comments.
 1. Push the code to your scratch org - this will check that your code compiles

 ## Exercises